Military Assistance Advisory Group: Yugoslavia

-MAAG Indochina; MAAG Vietnam
+Indochina; Vietnam

 In September 1950, US President Harry Truman sent the Military Assistance Advisory Group (MAAG) to Vietnam to assist the French in the First Indochina War.
 The President claimed they were not sent as combat troops, but to supervise the use of $10 million worth of US military equipment to support the French in their effort to fight the Viet Minh forces.
 By 1953, aid increased dramatically to $350 million to replace old military equipment owned by the French.

-The French Army, however, was reluctant to take U.S. advice, and would not allow the Vietnamese army to be trained to use the new equipment, because it went against French policy.
-They were supposed to not only defeat enemy forces but to solidify themselves as a colonial power, and they could not do this with a Vietnamese army.
+Although Vietnam was then nominally independent, the country was still partly controlled by the French Union.
+The French Army was reluctant to take U.S. advice and would not allow the Vietnamese army to be trained to use the new equipment.
+They were supposed to not only defeat enemy forces but to solidify themselves as a colonial power, which they could not do if a Vietnamese army existed.
 French commanders were so reluctant to accept advice that would weaken the time-honored colonial role that they got in the way of the various attempts by the MAAG to observe where the equipment was being sent and how it was being used.
-Eventually, the French decided to cooperate, but at that point, it was too late.By 1954, the United States had spent $1 billion in support of the French military effort, shouldering 80 percent of the cost of the war.
+Eventually, the French decided to cooperate, but at that point, it was too late.
+By 1954, the United States had spent $1 billion in support of the French military effort, shouldering 80 percent of the cost of the war.